SimonHeggie/Blender-Spine-IO/README.md

 [![EP-0001 Blender–Spine IO pre-release](https://img.youtube.com/vi/62W1ierof6g/maxresdefault.jpg)](https://odysee.com/@DigitalArtFreedom:6/EP-0001_Blender-Spine-IO_pre-release)

-### What is Blender-Spine-IO?
+### What is Spine-IO?

-Blender-Spine-IO is a set of tightly-integrated Blender extension modules that export Blender armatures, meshes, weights, UVs, and blend-modes into valid Spine 4.3 JSON — supporting complex deformation meshes, OCA/OCO workflows, and non-destructive material setups.
+Spine-IO is a set of tightly-integrated Blender extension modules that export Blender armatures, meshes, weights, UVs, and blend-modes into valid Spine 4.3 JSON — supporting complex deformation meshes, OCA/OCO workflows, and non-destructive material setups.

 For now this is just an exporter, but I called this IO because Importing is planned.